StamTsag/homepage/blog/who-is-stamatis.md

 Obviously, my first few Python bots were bad to say the least but I loved the creativity that was required in order to come up with new commands and functionalities.

-That's why I keep creating platforms from scratch instead of using [insert AI platform] to create most of them.
+That's why I keep creating platforms from scratch instead of using [insert AI platform] to develop most of them.
 Programming is a creative process for me and I would not replace that for any amount of **€** on my **Stripe** dashboard.

 Also, I never really watched Youtube tutorials after my 1st year of programming.
 I found them to be a waste of time.
 In most cases, just **DOING** something **ON YOUR OWN** is time way-better-spent.